CLERGY & STAFF

 Rabbi Noah Fabricant, PhD

 “I am proud to be part of the Kol Dorot community.
 I am proud that our synagogue is welcoming and accessible to all people and all families.
 I am proud that our Religious School is joyful.
 I am proud of the transformative learning, meaningful social justice work, and uplifting worship that happen here.
 I am sincerely honored that so many have allowed me to be with them and support them through the ordinary and extraordinary challenges of life.”

 Rabbi Noah Fabricant is a founding rabbi of Kol Dorot and is involved in every aspect of the congregation's life.
 From early childhood programs, to our Religious School and teens, to adult learning and relationship building, Rabbi Noah continues to bring excitement and new ideas.
 He is a dynamic and engaging teacher and prayer leader, as well as a trusted and caring pastor.
 He has placed particular emphasis on outreach and accessibility, especially to interfaith families.

 Prior to the founding of Kol Dorot, Rabbi Noah served as rabbi of one of its predecessor congregations, Temple Beth Or in Washington Township.
 Earlier he was an associate rabbi at Washington Hebrew Congregation in Washington, D.C., one of the largest synagogues in the country.
 He was ordained at Hebrew Union College-Jewish Institute of Religion in Cincinnati.
 During his time in rabbinical school, Rabbi Noah served congregations in La Salle, Illinois and Terre Haute, Indiana, as well as Rockdale Temple in Cincinnati.

 Originally from West Orange, New Jersey, Rabbi Noah grew up in a Reform congregation, was active in youth group, and attended Jewish summer camp.
 A lifelong student of Hebrew language and literature, Rabbi Noah holds a bachelor's degree in Literature from Harvard University and a Ph.D. in Comparative Literature (Hebrew and Yiddish) from the University of Maryland.
 His area of expertise is nineteenth-century Hebrew periodicals.
 (It's more exciting than it sounds!)
 As a former camp and youth group songleader, Rabbi Noah also enjoys playing guitar and learning new Jewish music.

-Rabbi Noah lives in Ridgewood with his wife, Alexandra (Ali) Harwin, and their two daughters, Lorry and Franny.
+Rabbi Noah lives in Ridgewood with his wife, Alexandra (Ali) Harwin, and their three daughters, Lorry, Franny and Nikki.